Skip the tortillas and load up on veggies with a family-friendly recipe for Healthy Taco Zucchini Boats.

 - Salsa, for serving

-Trim the ends off the zucchini then cut them in half lengthwise.
+- Trim the ends off the zucchini then cut them in half lengthwise.
 Using a melon baller or small spoon, scoop out the centers of the zucchini, leaving a 1/2-inch border around all edges.
 Discard the scooped out centers or save them for another use (such as zucchini fritters).
-Arrange the halved zucchini on the baking sheet, cut side up.
-Roast the zucchini for 10 minutes.
+Arrange the halved zucchini on the baking sheet, cut side up, then brush them with the olive oil.
+Roast the zucchini for 25 minutes.
 While the zucchini are roasting, prepare the filling.

-Add the ground turkey to a large nonstick skillet placed over medium heat.
+- Add the ground turkey to a large nonstick skillet placed over medium heat.
 Cook the meat, breaking it apart with a spatula, until it is no longer pink.
-Reduce the heat to low then stir in the garlic powder, ground cumin, paprika, chili powder, salt, pepper and tomato paste.
+Reduce the heat to low then stir in the garlic powder, ground cumin, paprika, oregano, chili powder, ½ teaspoon salt, ¼ teaspoon pepper and tomato paste.

-Remove the zucchini boats from the oven then divide the ground turkey mixture evenly among them.
-Bake the zucchini boats, uncovered, for an additional 20 minutes or until the zucchini boats are tender.
-Remove the zucchini from the oven, top them with the cheese and return them to the oven just until the cheese is melted.
+- Remove the zucchini boats from the oven then divide the ground turkey mixture evenly among them, top them with the cheese and return them to the oven just until the cheese is melted.

-Remove the zucchini boats from the oven and immediately top them with the diced tomatoes.
-Serve with guacamole and salsa.
+- Remove the zucchini boats from the oven serve them with guacamole and salsa.

 Recipe by Kelly Senyei of Just a Taste.
 Please do not reprint this recipe without my permission.
 If you'd like to feature this recipe on your site, please rewrite the method of preparation and link to this post as the original source.